Brantley County Schools closures, resources and support for displaced families

 The Brantley County Schools Transportation Office, located at 79 Davis Street, Nahunta, GA 31553, will have meals and supplies available for displaced families.

-See below for a full list and schedule of school meal pick-up:
+See below for a full list and schedule of school meal pick-up for Wednesday, April 29:

 The school district also announced that as of Sunday afternoon, they are at capacity for donations and are unable to accept additional items.